whw-class

 Potted Aloe Vera Plant.
 Aloe vera leaves tropical green plants tolerate hot weather

-Aloe vera leaves contain phytochemicals under study for possible bioactivity, such as acetylated mannans, polymannans, anthraquinone C-glycosides, anthrones, other anthraquinones, such as emodin and various lectins.
+The leaves of aloe vera contain a variety of phytochemicals that are under study for potential biological activity.
+These include acetylated mannans, polymannans, anthraquinone C-glycosides, anthrones, other anthraquinones such as emodin, and various lectins.